Chef Jeremiah: Rick Ross' Chef

 Chef Jeremiah is a personal chef to rapper Rick Ross.
-After Ross posted a picture of him on Instagram, Chef Jeremiah appeared alongside the rapper in a 2013 Reebok Classics television commercial called "Rick Ross Lives White Hot".
+Chef Jeremiah appeared alongside the rapper in a 2013 Reebok Classics television commercial called "Rick Ross Lives White Hot".

 Television appearances

 In a season 9 episode of the Food Network reality series Chopped, Chef Jeremiah made it to the final round.
 In 2014, he faced off against Bobby Flay over Cuban sandwiches on season 2 of the Food Network program Beat Bobby Flay.
 In 2015, he made it to the final round of Cutthroat Kitchen: The Truck Stops Here.

 In 2017, he teamed up with Complex Networks as the star of his own reality series, Chef Jeremiah Forks It!, which aired on Verizon's go90 and Complex.com.
-Each week on Chef Jeremiah Forks It!, Chef Jeremiah eats and cooks his way through an American city, exploring the food culture, and putting his spin on local dishes for a final feast, complete with a step-by-step recipe tutorial.

 Food festivals

 Chef Jeremiah is the founder of two annual food festivals in Miami—Duck Duck Goose and PIG!
 (Pork is Good).
 In 2018, the third installment of Duck Duck Goose featured Miami area chefs preparing local and pasture-raised fowl.